 Number of times a user played a game within an ad

 |Timer||Amount of time spent in the expanded portion of an ad|

-Please let your solutions consultant know which features you want to track and if you'd like to use specific identifiers or naming conventions for your exits or events.
-If you need help deciding what to track, don't hesitate to contact us.
-We can provide you with additional tracking documentation.Rich Media ads can't be completed without a clear indication of what you're tracking.
+Decide which features you want to track and if you'd like to use specific identifiers or naming conventions for your exits or events.
+Rich media ads can't be completed without a clear indication of what metrics want to track.

 If you're not using a post-production team, see the Creative agency build guide for information on building creatives in DoubleClick Studio.